okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 6. If **Certificate issued** appears, click **Finish**.
 If an error occurs, possible issues may be that the TXT record may not have propagated yet or there may be a copy and paste issue with the values.

-> **Note:** If you configure your DNS records and click **Next** to verify the records very quickly, Okta will detect the DNS records but Let's Encrypt will not detect them yet, which causes a failed authorization.
-You will see a warning notification `A new TXT value has been generated.
-Update your DNS record with the new TXT value, wait for it to propagate, and then return here to verify.` Okta will generate a new TXT record for you to paste into your domain provider.
+> **Note:** If you configure your DNS records and click **Next** to verify the records too quickly, Okta detects the DNS records, but Let's Encrypt hasn't detected them yet, which causes a failed authorization.
+A warning notification appears: `A new TXT value has been generated.
+Update your DNS record with the new TXT value, wait for it to propagate, and then return here to verify.` Okta generates a new TXT record for you to paste into your domain provider.
 Wait a few minutes, and then retry the **Next** button.

-## Configure a custom domain via your own certificate
+## Configure a custom domain through your own certificate

 ### Validate your TLS certificate